NezarEltal/istikharaApp/README.md

 # Istikhara App
 Istikhara.com App

+This branch contains the version currently available on Google Play.

-Currently only in it's first working version.
+Currently in version 1.1.
 Working on adding audio.